 Please join us by becoming a member of the Nanticoke Historic Preservation Alliance, Inc. Your financial support will help us purchase and restore the Handsell plantation house.
 Following restoration Handsell will be open to the public for special displays and activities, in addition to special “Members Only” events.
 Members will also receive a quarterly Newsletter, printed invitation to all special events and fundraisers and email notices (if you wish to subscribe).

-Note for Current NHPA Members: Membership renewal letters went out to previous members in October of 2013.
+Note for Current NHPA Members: Membership renewal letters went out to previous members in October of 2022.
 Next Membership Mailing will be in October of 2023.
 Please check to see if you are up to date.

 The Old Brick House at Chicone

 There was no one left to ask.